Why Understanding Your Bank Statement Matters

 Spotting patterns and anomalies

-Look for recurring payments such as subscriptions or utilities.
+Look for recurring payments, such as subscriptions or utility bills.
 These regular expenses form the backbone of your budget.
 Meanwhile, any unfamiliar or irregular transactions should be flagged for further investigation to prevent fraud or errors.

 Practical Tips to Read Your Bank Statement Like a Pro